promptmike/github-learn-notes/github-foundations-part-1-of-2/08-communicate-effectively-on-github-using-markdown/unit-2-of-5-what-is-markdown.md

 # What is Markdown?

+> 📘 Note: These notes follow a two-line progressive summary method.
+> The apparent repetition is intentional — each line consolidates previous material to reinforce recall.

 Markdown is a compromise between the power of HTML and the ease of plain text
->GitHub supports Markdown for fast and effective communication
+> GitHub supports Markdown for fast and effective communication

 We will learn Markdown and GFM
->GitHub has its own GitHub Flavored Markdown (GFM) syntax
+> GitHub has its own GitHub Flavored Markdown (GFM) syntax

 **❗ ==Note==**